Kansattica/Fluency/README.md

 ### Building and running

+If you simply want to downloaod and run Fluency, you can do it from the [Releases page](https://github.com/Kansattica/Fluency/releases)!

+Simply download the correct binary for your system and run it from the command line.

+If you want to build it yourself and mess with the code, the instructions are below.

 Fluency uses .Net Core 3.0 for the console and .Net Standard 2.1 for everything else.
 I suspect it would work fine with earlier versions, .Net framework, and the like with some tweaking, but I haven't tested.
 The entire project is self-contained and pure C#.
 No external packages.
 To run, simply do:

 `dotnet run`